pannaf/valkyrie/README.md

 self.primary_assistant_runnable = self.primary_assistant_prompt | self.llm.bind_tools([primary_assistant_tools])
 ```

 This works *really* well for models where the `bind_tools()` method is implemented.
-I used Claude 3 Sonnet in my original implementation of V. [This loom](https://www.loom.com/share/9ab12783ef204f6daf834d149b17906a?sid=19b5cfab-7156-42a3-b2b7-301088cfb9bd) has a walkthrough showing V with that model.
+The smoothness can be seen in my Claude 3 Sonnet walkthrough in [this loom](https://www.loom.com/share/9ab12783ef204f6daf834d149b17906a?sid=19b5cfab-7156-42a3-b2b7-301088cfb9bd).

-I had intended to replace the Claude 3 Sonnet LLM with one from the NVIDIA AI Foundation Endpoints in LangChain, however the `.bind_tools()` method isn't yet implemented for LangChain's `ChatNVIDIA` as seen in the docs [here](https://api.python.langchain.com/en/latest/_modules/langchain_nvidia_ai_endpoints/chat_models.html#ChatNVIDIA.bind_tools):
+When developing initially, I intended to replace the Claude 3 Sonnet LLM with one from the NVIDIA AI Foundation Endpoints in LangChain, however the `.bind_tools()` method isn't yet implemented for LangChain's `ChatNVIDIA` as seen in the docs [here](https://api.python.langchain.com/en/latest/_modules/langchain_nvidia_ai_endpoints/chat_models.html#ChatNVIDIA.bind_tools):

 ```python
 def bind_tools(